chensun01/Belong-Code-Challenge/README.md

 # Belong-Code-Challenge
-This repository is for code challenge of Belong
+This repository is for Belong code challenge.

-This is a template for AWS Cloudformation.
+This is a YAML template for AWS Cloudformation.
 The purpose is to complete the automatic deployment of a website.

 As follow is the overall architecture of the deployment.
 <img src="https://github.com/chensun01/Belong-Code-Challenge/blob/main/template1-designer.png?raw=true" width="800">